Quick setup guide¶

 Virtual environment

-We recommend installing RAI in a virtual environment (e.g., virtualenv, uv, or poetry) to keep your dependencies organized.
-Make sure to use the same version of python as the one used for ROS 2 (typically python3.10
+We recommend installing RAI in a virtual environment (e.g., virtualenv or uv) to keep your dependencies organized.
+Make sure to use the same version of python as the one used for ROS 2 (typically python3.10 for Humble and python3.12 for Jazzy).

 For reference, here's how to set this up when installing RAI from source: setup_shell.sh